tradecloud/tradecloud-docs-api-v2/shipment/buyer/receive/README.md

 At this moment a shipment event will only be triggered when the supplier issues or updates a despatch advice.

-## Choose the appropriate API to receive the shipment event
+## Choose the appropriate API to receive the shipment message

-Currently only the shipment webhook API is supported.

-See [Webhook Connector](https://tradecloud.gitbook.io/connectors/webhook-connector) for setting up and using the webhook.

-Contact support if you need the polling API to receive shipment messages:
+First choose either the webhook API or the polling API to receive shipment messages:

 {% page-ref page="../../../../api/webhook-vs-polling.md" %}